authgear/authgear-server/docs/specs/user-model.md

 An identity is used to look up a user.

-3 types of identity are supported.
+5 types of identity are supported.

 - Login ID
 - OAuth
+- WebAuthn
 - Anonymous
 - Biometric

 A user either has no anonymous identity, or have exactly one anonymous identity.
 A user with anonymous identity is considered as anonymous user.

-A user must have at least one Login ID identity or OAuth identity.
+A user must have at least 1 Login ID identity or 1 OAuth identity.

 ### Identity Claims